paolokazemi/Measuring-GDPR-Compliance/README.md

 # Measuring GDPR Compliance

 ### Description
+This tool can be used to scan a list of domain names and detect whether they are following GDPR guidelines.
+For each website, a browser session is simulated and the following information collected:
+- Cookies that are set along with their duration, origin, and whether they are persistent/trackers/third party
+- If the cookie is from a subdomain, CNAME DNS resolution is checked to detect cloaking
+- Whether the site automatically redirects from HTTP to HTTPS
+- HTTPS support
+- Whether a cookie banner is present or not
+- Link to the privacy policy of the site (if it exists)
+- Possible differences between the HTTP and HTTPS versions
+- Whether the site is GDPR compliant or not

+All collected information is stored to an output json file and the results script can be used to analyse it, the plots are saved to the `results` folder.

 ### Dataset
 - Top 50 websites for NL and Global are taken from [Alexa](https://www.alexa.com/topsites) \[0\]